galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ## Accessing services

-### Using Ingress

-When using Ingress, the URL of the Ecosystem bootstrap will be your external hostname, followed by `/api/bootstrap`.
+The URL of the Ecosystem bootstrap will be your external hostname, followed by `/api/bootstrap`.

 For example, if the external hostname that you provided was `example.com` and you provided values for using TLS, the bootstrap URL would be `https://example.com/api/bootstrap`.
 This is the URL that you would enter into a galasactl command's `--bootstrap` option to interact with your Ecosystem.

-If you have enabled Ingress and are deploying to minikube, add an entry to your `/etc/hosts` file, ensuring the IP address matches the output of `minikube ip`.
+If you are deploying to minikube, add an entry to your `/etc/hosts` file, ensuring the IP address matches the output of `minikube ip`.
 For example:

 ```console
 192.168.49.2 example.com